kedro-org/kedro-viz/README.npm.md

 ## Feature Flags

-Kedro-Viz uses features flags to roll out some experimental features.
-The following flags are currently in use:
+Kedro-Viz uses feature flags to roll out some experimental features.
+We have the following flags -

 | Flag               | Description                                                                             |
 | ------------------ | --------------------------------------------------------------------------------------- |